Chas Burton talks about his role as a volunteer at the Centre, helping out in the café, and also his role as a carer as his wife has MS.

 Angell Art Group

 The Angell Art Group is perfect for those who enjoy trying their hand at being creative.
 We have wonderful artists who set challenges and give demonstrations and tips.
-Whether you love to draw or are a complete novice, this group is a fun way to get creative and connect with other members at the same time.
+Whether you love to draw or are a complete novice, these groups are a fun way to get creative and connect with other members at the same time.
 In the past we have created pieces that have been sold at our art exhibition, Christmas cards and calendars.

 One group meets fortnightly on Tuesdays at 2pm while the other meets fortnightly on Wednesdays at 10am.
 Check out the Centre Timetable for actual dates.

-If you’d like to join one of the Angell Art Groups then please email Jo Kendall.
+If you’d like to join one of the Angell Art Groups then please email Christina Stephenson.

 There is also a Facebook group for Angell Art that members and carers are welcome to join.